Opting In: Informed Choices for Healthy Futures

 Why It Matters

 Sexual health education is about more than biology.
-It’s about:
+It’s also about:

 • Teaching youth how to communicate and set boundaries